kinderp/docker101/README.md

 ### Getting inside a container

 One of the most useful commands in docker is **docker exec**, using it you can exucute a command inside a contaier.
-For example i could run `ps` to knwo which processes are running in a container
+For example i could run `ps` to know which processes are running in a container

   ```
   vagrant@docker101:~$ docker exec 17d52393e4bf ps